Skip to main content Skip to complementary content

 </user>

-• Form data: Create the body using a multipart form with attribute name and value pairs.
+• Form data and x_www_urlencoded: Create the body using a multipart form with attribute name-value pairs or using a URL encoded form with attribute name-value pairs.
+Enter the attribute names and values in rows of the table under the drop-down list.
 You can define a placeholder using the Data Shaping Selector Language syntax to have some parts dynamically filled with the value extracted from the incoming record.

-Response body format Select the body format that corresponds to the type of payload expected in the response.
-Selecting the right format allows the connector to parse and apply operations to the records returned:
+Response body format Select the response body format from the drop-down list.
+The right format allows the connector to parse and apply operations to the response.
+Currently, text and JSON formats are supported.

-• TEXT: Select this format to return a plain text message.
-In that case the response payload is not parsed and it will not be possible to extract a sub-part from it nor to use {.response...} placeholders in the Output key/value pair parameters.
+• Text: Select this format to return a plain text message.
+In that case the response payload is not parsed and it will not be possible to extract a sub-part from it.

 • JSON: Select this format if the response received has a JSON format.
 In that case the payload is translated into correctly parsed JSON records.

-• Status, headers and body: A record is generated with a status attribute (Int type) that contains the HTTP status code, a headers attribute that is a record with all response headers as nested attributes, and a body attribute that is either a simple string containing the full payload as text (Answer body format is TEXT) or a hierarchical object representing the parsed document.
+• Status, headers, and body: A record is generated with a status attribute (INT type) that contains the HTTP status code, a headers attribute that is a record with all response headers as nested attributes, and a body attribute that is either a simple string containing the full payload as text (if Text is selected from the Response body format dropdown list) or a hierarchical object representing the parsed document (if JSON is selected from the Response body format dropdown list).
+Limitation: If the body part in the main flow exceeds 200MB, the record will be truncated and a warning will be thrown.

 Advanced settings